 Today is BFBN day!
 We have added quite a few new ladies to the Babywise Friendly Blog Network, so be sure to check out the blogs you know in the network and find the new ones!
 You will get to meet all of them on this blog in July.
-Today, I am posting on Shea’s site, so head over there to get ideas on balancing academics with relaxation during summer.

 I’m new to the BFBN, so I’ll take a moment to introduce myself.
 My name is Kim, and I have been married to my wonderful husband Patrick for 6 years now.
 We have a 21 month old son, Ben.
 I am a mom who works outside of the home.
 I have a slightly different situation than most moms who work outside the home, in that I bring my son with me to work every day.
 I have been doing this since he was two and half weeks old.
 It works for us right now.
 It brings some unique challenges, and I feel like I get a taste of what stay at home moms and work out of the home moms get.

 I knew from the moment I was expecting my son that I would be going back to work as soon as possible.
 Besides being helpful to our family finances, I knew I would be happier and better able to adjust to motherhood if I was still working.
 I know that sounds a little counterproductive.
 How does going back to work right away let you handle the huge, all encompassing life change of having a baby?
 Well for me, it was easy.
 It gave me a schedule to my days.
 I might not have been the most efficient worker, and I might not have gotten to everything around the house that needed doing, but I had a plan.
 I am a person who does much better with a schedule.
 Even on a day off, I have a mental list of what is going to take place and when it is going to happen.
 When I gave birth to my son, it made sense to try to get on a schedule as soon as possible.